OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 Unlike the CondTag, **CondNumber** must be an integer but its value is unimportant.  **CondName** can be used to describe the condition in meaningful terms.

-Note that although these types of conditions are referred to as 'sub-limits', they can be any combination of the regular types of financial terms such as deductibles, min and max deductibles, and limits.
+Note that although these types of conditions are referred to as sub-limits, they can be any combination of the regular types of financial terms such as deductibles, min and max deductibles, and limits.

 |